shreyasgite/hayabusa/_posts/2020-12-13-Orbiters-who-ate-light.md

 ---
-title: "Orbiters, who ate light"
+title: "Orbiters, who ate light."
 description: "A story of workers on space factories and synthetic evolution of humans."
 layout: post
 toc: false